Riemann-Hilbert problems for the resolved conifold: BPS structures and Riemann-Hilbert problems

-We would like to define an associated automorphism $\bS(\ell)$ of the twisted torus $\bT$ by taking the time 1 Hamiltonian flow of this function.
-In fact the best we can hope for in general is a partially-defined automorphism, as explained in the next subsection.
+The ray is called active if this sum is nonzero, that is, if it contains a point $Z(\gamma)$ for some active class $\gamma\in \Gamma$.
+We would like to associate an automorphism $\bS(\ell)$ of the twisted torus $\bT$ to each active ray $\ell\subset \bC^*$ by taking the time 1 Hamiltonian flow of the function $\DT(\ell)$.
+In fact, as explained in the next subsection, the best we can hope for in general is a partially-defined automorphism of $\bT$.